gionn/blog/_posts/2025-05-06-ethereum-pectra-upgrade.md

 ### Smarter Wallets with EIP-7702

-One of the most exciting changes is the introduction of **EIP-7702**, which allows Externally Owned Accounts (EOAs),the basic wallets most Ethereum users rely on, to execute smart contract code directly.
+One of the most exciting changes is the introduction of **EIP-7702**, which allows Externally Owned Accounts (EOAs), the basic wallets most Ethereum users rely on, to execute smart contract code directly.
 This is a massive step toward *account abstraction*, a long-term goal for Ethereum that aims to make all accounts behave like smart contracts.